GaloisInc/crucible/crux-mir/example/README.md

 [{"name": "x","loc": null,"val": "0x3ff","bits": "32"}]
 ```

-Note that the variable value is printed in hexadecimal format. `x` is the name of the symbolic variable, assigned when creating `u32::symbolic("x")`, and value `0x3ff` is `1023` decimal, which neatly matches the condition guards:
+Note that the variable value is printed in hexadecimal format. `x` is the name of the symbolic variable, assigned when creating `u32::symbolic("x")`, and the value `0x3ff` is `1023` in decimal, which neatly matches the condition guards:

 ```Rust
 ...